01633 244233 Contact us

 About the UK Covid-19 Inquiry

-Harding Evans have been appointed as the Recognised Legal Representative for ‘Covid-19 Bereaved Families for Justice Cymru’, who have been granted Core Participant status in the Covid-19 UK Public Inquiry.
+Harding Evans acted as the Recognised Legal Representative for ‘Covid-19 Bereaved Families for Justice Cymru’, who were granted Core Participant status in the Covid-19 UK Public Inquiry.

-Covid-19 Bereaved Families for Justice Cymru have been granted core participant status in Module 1, Module 2, Module 2B, Module 3, Module 4, Module 5 and Module 6.
+We acted for Covid-19 Bereaved Families for Justice Cymru in Module 1, Module 2, Module 2B and Module 3.
 You can find out more about these modules below:

 Module 1 examined the UK’s resilience and preparedness for the coronavirus pandemic.
 The public hearings for Module 1 concluded on 19th July 2023.